rorynolan/strex/README.md

 install.packages("strex")
 ```

-You can install the released version of strex from
+You can install the development version of strex from
 [GitHub](https://github.com/rorynolan/strex/) with:

 ``` r